kubernetes/enhancements/keps/sig-apps/3939-allow-replacement-when-fully-terminated/README.md

 - [x] Feature gate (also fill in values in `kep.yaml`)
   - Feature gate name: JobPodReplacementPolicy
-  - Components depending on the feature gate: kube-controller-manager
+  - Components depending on the feature gate:
+    - kube-apiserver (for field control)
+    - kube-controller-manager (for main functionality)
+    - kubelet (for supporting functionality: transition to phase=Failed)

 ###### Does enabling the feature change any default behavior?

-For enabling JobPodReplacementPolicy:
+Yes,

-a) Count the number of terminating pods and populate in JobStatus
+a.
+Count the number of terminating pods and populate in JobStatus
-b) With `RecreationPodsWhen: Failed` specified, pods will only be recreated when they are fully terminated.

-This could potentially make jobs (where pods are terminated) slower due to waiting for terminating pods to be fully deleted.
+b.
+Set phase=Failed in kubelet and pod-GC before deleting a Pod object (behavior also present when related `PodDisruptionConditions` is enabled)

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 Yes.

+When the feature is disabled:
+- the apiserver:
+  - Discards the value of `podReplacementPolicy` for new objects.
+  - Preserves the value of `podRepacementPolicy` for existing objects.
+- the job controller:
+  - processes the Job as `podReplacementPolicy: TerminatingOrFailed` (the existing behavior)
+  - stops tracking terminating pods, sets the value of `.status.terminating` to `nil` in the next Job sync.

 <!--
 Describe the consequences on existing workloads (e.g., if this is a runtime feature, can it break the existing applications?).